stape-io/matomo-advanced-tag/README.md

 # Matomo Advanced tag for Google Tag Manager Server Side

-Matomo Advanced provides an ability to send events to Matomo using Measurement Protocol.
-There are few key features provided by current tag:
-- Ability to override parameters
+Matomo Advanced Tag automatically parses event data in the server Google Tag Manager container and tries to map it to standard events or e-commerce tracking.

+Event set-up methods:
+- Inherit from client.
+The tag will automatically parse event data and map available data.
+- Custom.
+With the help of this method, you can track pageviews and other custom events by adding event category, event action, and event name.

+Types of actions that server-side Matomo tag supports:
-- Auth token support
+- pageview
-- Compatible with Google Analytics 4 Measurement Protocol
+- event tracking
+- e-commerce tracking

 ## How to use the Matomo Advanced tag:

-1. Create a Matomo Advanced tag and add GA4 triggers
-2. Provide Required parameters (Tracking url and Matomo site ID)

-**Tracking url** - Provide your Matomo tracking url.
-For example: https://your-matomo-domain.com/matomo.php

-**Matomo site ID** - Provide your Matomo site ID.
-For example: 1

-**Redact visitor IP address** - Remove visitor IP address from the event.
-Reports based on the event will not include geographic information.

-**Event Name** - The event name to send to Matomo.
-If this field is blank, the value of the event_name parameter will be sent.
+**Tracking URL** - Tracking HTTP API endpoint, for example, https://your-matomo-domain.example/matomo.php

+**Matomo site ID** - The ID of the website you want to set up tracking for.
+To find the tracking ID click on the gear button in the top right corner, click Websites, then manage and you will find the site ID in Manage Measurables table.

+**Auth token** - AuthToken is used to set the correct IP Address.
+Available In Matomo under Settings > Personal > Security > Auth Token.
+Optional (if it isn’t set, the IP & Region displayed in Matomo will be incorrect).

+**Enable E-commerce Tracking** - Tag will try to map ecommerce data.

+**Use Optimistic Scenario** - The tag will call gtmOnSuccess() without waiting for a response from the API.

-**Event Parameters** - Specify which parameters you want to include by default, add overwrites or remove existing.
+**Event Parameters** - Here, you can specify which parameters you want to override.

+**Request Headers** - Add the request headers name and value you want to add to the Matomo requests.

-**Logs Settings** - Specify whether the tag should write to the logs.
+**Logs Settings** - Specify whether the tag should write to the logs to stape.

-### Useful links:

 ## Open Source